 What causes traffic congestion?

 There are four types of traffic congestion: environmental, mechanical, human and infrastructure-related.
-Take a deep dive on traffic jams and their causes.

 How much time is wasted on traffic?
 It’s the time spent hitting your brakes, as you wonder why this spot on the freeway always comes to a screeching halt.
 It’s the time spent inching forward, as you crawl along the gridlocked road ahead.
 It’s the time spent sitting, as you frustratingly question how the traffic jam even began.